 In the fall of the junior year, Animation students work in groups to plan a group film project.
 Groups will work on creating content for a very short film dedicating time exclusively to learning and applying processes of the chosen specialization (Pre-Production, Post-Production, and Generalist).
 All aspects of pre-production are developed.
 An original story and concept are required.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisites: ANM 211.
-Must earn C or above in all prerequisites for this course.
+Prerequisite: ANM 201.
+Must earn C or above in the prerequisite for this course.
 A studio course.
 3 credits (Fall)